howtographql/howtographql/content/frontend/react-apollo/8-subscriptions.md

 </Instruction>

-You're instantiating a `WebSocketLink` that knows the endpoint for the Subscriptions API.
+You're instantiating a `WebSocketLink` that knows the subscriptions endpoint.
 Notice that you're also authenticating the websocket connection with the user's `token` that you retrieve from `localStorage`.

 [`split`](https://github.com/apollographql/apollo-link/blob/98eeb1deb0363384f291822b6c18cdc2c97e5bdb/packages/apollo-link/src/link.ts#L33) is used to "route" a request to a specific middleware link.
 It takes three arguments, the first one is a `test` function returning a boolean, the remaining two are again of type `ApolloLink`.
 If that boolean is true, the request will be forwarded to the link passed as the second argument.
 If false, to the third one.